Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 Our next step is to write out our pseudocode.
 We'll leave that as an exercise for you to try out and move on to writing our function definition.

-For Python to recognize our new function as a class method, we'll need to use the new syntax discussed above, the `@classmethod` decorator and `cls` parameter:
+For Python to recognize our new function as a class method, we'll need to use the new syntax discussed above, the `@classmethod` decorator and the conventional `cls` parameter:

 ```python
 @classmethod